indaco/teseo/README.md

 ### OpenGraph Meta Tags

-For **OpenGraph**, entities come with `ToMetaTags` and `ToGoHTMLMetaTags` functions that generates the necessary meta tags for OpenGraph data.
+For **OpenGraph**, entities come with `ToMetaTags` and `ToGoHTMLMetaTags` methods that generates the necessary meta tags for OpenGraph data.
 Similar to Schema.org, you can either create the entity via a **pure struct** or a **factory method**.
 Here’s an example for generating meta tags for an _Article_:

 ```templ
 package pages